CaedesAeterna/scrapeing/README.md

-data scrapeing implemented in js debian 12 for testing
+data scrapeing implemented in python debian 12 for testing